Updated: 03 December 2024

 While lone-person households used to be an anomaly, they are becoming more common.

-According to ABS data, about one quarter of Australian households are now made up of people living alone.
+According to ABS data, over one quarter of Australian households are now made up of people living alone.

 This figure is projected to increase over time.